aawarner/getCiscoInfo/README.md

 # getCiscoInfo

-This program is designed to retrieve the serial number and license entitlement for Cisco Catalyst switches running IOS-XE 16.8 and below.
+This program is designed to retrieve the serial number and license entitlement for Cisco Catalyst switches.

   * [Supported platforms](#supported-platforms)
   * [Requirements](#requirements)